 I believe that the consistent and comparable information being generated by the IFCMA has great potential to contribute to more coherent and better co-ordinated approaches to global mitigation efforts, including in the G20.
 The IFCMA's work can continue to support discussions ongoing in several G20 working groups, including in the Finance Track.
-It is directly relevant to objectives of the recently established Task Force on Global Mobilization against Climate Change, including strengthening national transition plans, developing "win-win" partnerships that avoid negative impacts on developing countries, and facilitating exchange on a broad range of mitigation-related topics.
-I invite G20 Finance Ministers and Central Bank Governors to support G20 members taking an active role in the IFCMA as formal members.
+It is directly relevant to objectives of the Task Force on Global Mobilization against Climate Change to reset global climate action, including by strengthening national transition plans, developing "win-win" partnerships that avoid negative impacts on developing countries, and facilitating exchange on a broad range of mitigation-related topics.
+I invite G20 Finance Ministers and Central Bank Governors to support G20 members taking an active role in the IFCMA, including by becoming formal members.

-This report provides further detail on the IFCMA's work, membership, governance and forthcoming deliverables to accompany that invitation.
+This report provides further detail on the IFCMA's work, membership, governance, and forthcoming deliverables to accompany that invitation.